 What’s the best dose?

 Opinions vary, with recommendations ranging from 10mcg to 50 mcg vitamin D3 per day.
-Some researchers have found that the United States, for examples, studies show that an intake of 100 mcg (4000 IU) is needed to maintain vitamin D levels in all older women. [x] This intake is equivalent to the currently suggested EU Upper Safe Level.[xi]
+For example, some research in the United States shows that taking 100 mcg (4000 IU) as needed to maintain vitamin D levels in all older women. [x] This intake is equivalent to the currently suggested EU Upper Safe Level.[xi]
 If in doubt, blood tests can predict the best dose.

-Intakes above 100 mcg vitamin D3 are best taken under medical supervision.
+Better to employ medical supervision for intakes above 100 mcg vitamin D3.
 Excess can lead to side effects associated with high calcium levels.
 These side effects include demineralization of bone, kidney stones, headache and weakness.